vexparadox/GLFWSuperSecretProject/README.md

 ## v0.2 Changelog
-Finalised the CSV Reader
+-Finalised the CSV Reader

-You can normalise 3D Vectors
+-You can normalise 3D Vectors

-Triangles are now labelled properly
+-Triangles are now labelled properly